FREE GROCERY GUIDE

 In Conclusion

-Exercising with a thyroid issue can provide so many benefits, and also needs to be done with extra care and attention to avoid unwanted effects.
+Exercising with a thyroid issue can provide many benefits, but it also needs to be done with extra care and attention to avoid unwanted effects.
 The overall takeaway is to be more mindful about how we exercise.
-We must listen to the feedback of our bodies, and adjust accordingly.
+We must listen to our bodies' feedback and adjust accordingly.

 "If we push too hard," Atkinson says, "It's like using the accelerator of your car with no gas in it.
 Pretty soon, you're going to run out."